gauravag99/gauravag99.github.io/content/project/tunneljunc/index.md

 ---
 title: Superconducting Tunnel Junctions
-summary: Simulated, measured and analysed the behaviour of superconducting tunnel junctions with and without axial magnetic feilds.
+summary: One of the most mind-blowing ways of confirming BCS theory is superconducting junctions.
+Sandwich an insulator between a superconductor and a metal and you can only have conductivity once the bias you provide is above BCS band gap.
+I simulated, measured and analysed the behaviour of superconducting tunnel junctions with and without axial magnetic feilds in this porject.
 tags:
   - supercond
 date: '2022-05-01T00:00:00Z'